backdrop-contrib/login_destination/README.txt

 -----------------
 This module controls where users go after logging in.
 You can configure login destination on a settings page.

 It will be either static URL or a PHP snippet evaluating your own site's logic.
+You can also use alias URLs instead of internal paths.
+If you want to redirect a user to an URL with a query (parameters specified in GET), you should return an array instead of a string of the following format:
+    return array('path' => 'node/add/video', 'query' => 'param1=100&param2=200');

-You can also configure which pages redirection is applied.
+You can also configure from which pages redirection is applied.
 To achieve this you can specify either a list of URLs or a PHP snippet to build this list dynamically.
 So, you can redirect user to various pages depending on which pages they are logging from.

-You can also use alias URLs instead of internal paths.

 Configuration
 -----------------